 Yes, if you itemize your deductions and your parent was your dependent either at the time the medical services were provided or at the time you paid the expenses, you may claim a deduction for the portion of their expenses that you paid during the taxable year, not compensated for by insurance or otherwise.

-Your medical expense deduction is limited to the amount of medical expenses that exceeds a 7.5 percent of your adjusted gross income.
+Your medical expense deduction is limited to the amount of medical expenses that exceeds 7.5% of your adjusted gross income.

 You can include medical expenses you paid for an individual that would have been your dependent except that:

 - He or she received gross income of $4,200 or more in 2019,

 - He or she filed a joint return for the year, or

 - You, or your spouse if filing jointly, are properly claimed as a dependent on someone else's return.

 Deduct the medical expenses on Schedule A (Form 1040 or 1040-SR), Itemized Deductions.